zcy1024/sui-move-bootcamp/H4/README.md

 # Transaction, Object Limits and Table rebate

+## What You Will Learn

+In this section, you will learn how to work within Sui protocol limits when designing and implementing smart contracts.
+You will:

+- Understand key protocol limits such as maximum objects per transaction, object size, and dynamic field access.
+- Learn batching techniques to efficiently mint and manage large numbers of objects.
+- Replace vectors with Tables to overcome object size constraints and leverage dynamic fields.
+- Respect cache limits by structuring transactions appropriately.
+- Implement proper destruction logic to reclaim storage rebates when using Tables and dynamic fields.

+By the end, you will be able to design scalable Move modules that efficiently handle large collections of objects while respecting Sui's protocol constraints.

+## Project Structure

+This exercise centers around the `Armory` module, which manages a collection of `Sword` objects.
+The main logic is implemented in:
+- `armory.move`: Contains the `Armory` struct and functions for minting, storing, and destroying swords, as well as handling batching and storage rebates.
+- Accompanying test files: Validate your implementation against protocol limits and correct rebate handling.

+Each task builds on the previous, guiding you through practical solutions to real-world scalability and storage challenges in Sui Move.

 The exercise starts with an `Armory` module that uses a `vector` to store `Sword` objects.

 To see various protocol limits one can visit [snapshots directory in sui-protocol-config crate](https://github.com/MystenLabs/sui/blob/main/crates/sui-protocol-config/src/snapshots),